hugoduncan/hugoduncan.github.com/src/content/post/generating_source_with_leiningen.md

 :main ^:skip-aot my.src-generator
 ```

+### Customising the jar contents

-The generated files need to end up in the jar (and possibly be compiled),
+The generated files need to end up in the jar (and possibly be
-so we put them on the `:source-paths` in the project.
+compiled), so we put them on the `:source-paths` in the project.
+If
+we had wanted to include the sources without further processing, we
+could have added the generated directory to `:resource-paths` instead.

 ```clj
 :source-paths ["src" "target/generated"]
 ```

+### Extending the build process

 Now we can tell lein to generate the source files whenever we use the
 project.
 We do this by adding the `run` task to the `:prep-tasks`
 key.
+Leiningen runs all the tasks in `:prep-tasks` before any task
+invoked by the lein command line.

-The tricky bit here is that the `run` task will itself invoke
+The tricky bit here is that the `run` task will itself invoke the
-the `:prep-tasks`, so we want to make sure we don't end up calling the
+`:prep-tasks`, so we want to make sure we don't end up calling the
 task recursively and generating a stack overflow.
 To solve this, add
 a `gen` profile, and disable the prep tasks in it.
 We use the
 `:replace` metadata to ensure this definition takes precedence.
 See